heitornolla/Analysis-of-Voter-Abstention-through-Clustering/README.md

 # Overview

-Data preprocessing, encoding, and normalization techniques are applied to prepare the dataset, followed by clustering using K-Means and visualization with PCA.
+The project performs data preprocessing and cleaning, transforming it for machine learning.
+It then applies the K-Prototypes clustering algorithm to discover hidden structures in the data.
+Visualizations are shown to help interpret the results and understand the composition of the identified clusters.

 # Project Steps